3mdeb/3mdeb-secpack/keys/employees-keys/README.md

   sign 3mdeb related development work.

 Guide is made with assumption, that you still have access to:
-- private key or at least previously generated revocation certificate - please note that gpg saves revocation certificate automatically on machine you generated key in `/home/USERNAME/.gnupg/openpgp-revocs.d/KEYID.rev`
+* private key or at least previously generated revocation certificate - please note that gpg save revocation certificate automatically on machine you generated key in `/home/USERNAME/.gnupg/openpgp-revocs.d/KEYID.rev`
-- list of servers to which your key was uploaded - in theory servers should sync between each other,
+* list of servers to which your key was uploaded - in theory servers should sync between each other,
-- list of keys you signed - check below how to obtain it,
+* list of keys you signed - check below how to obtain it,

 Correct key management would require use of subkeys and private part of your master key should never be lost because it should be stored in a safe location.